voxmedia/vox-hiring-exercise/README.md

 You must:

-- Display all the content in the `slides.json` file.
+- Display all the content in the `slides.json` file
 - Make it work in the mobile browser of your choice
 - Have a consistent design
 - Not take longer than a couple hours to make it work